 Support Before Death – Anticipatory Grief Services

-Our Resident Care Worker is available to support individuals and families working through grief from the time following a palliative diagnosis leading up to the death of someone significant in their life.
+Our Psych/Social Worker is available to support individuals and families working through grief from the time following a palliative diagnosis leading up to the death of someone significant in their life.

 “The grief counselling that my family has received and is receiving has been invaluable to us to overcome our loss.
 Without it we would have been truly lost.”